Fukushima nuclear accident cleanup

-The Fukushima disaster cleanup is an ongoing attempt to limit radioactive contamination from the three nuclear reactors involved in the Fukushima Daiichi nuclear disaster that followed the earthquake and tsunami on 11 March 2011.
+The Fukushima accident cleanup is an ongoing attempt to limit radioactive contamination from the three nuclear reactors involved in the Fukushima nuclear accident that followed the earthquake and tsunami on 11 March 2011.
 The affected reactors were adjacent to one another and accident management was made much more difficult because of the number of simultaneous hazards concentrated in a small area.
 Failure of emergency power following the tsunami resulted in loss of coolant from each reactor, hydrogen explosions damaging the reactor buildings, and water draining from open-air spent fuel pools.
 Plant workers were put in the position of trying to cope simultaneously with core meltdowns at three reactors and exposed fuel pools at three units.

 Automated cooling systems were installed within 3 months from the accident.
 A fabric cover was built to protect the buildings from storms and heavy rainfall.
 New detectors were installed at the plant to track emissions of xenon gas which can be a sign of nuclear fission.
 Filters were installed to reduce contaminants from escaping the area of the plant into the area or atmosphere.
 Cement has been laid near the seabed to control contaminants from accidentally entering the ocean.

 Michio Aoyama, a scientist at Fukushima University's Institute of Environmental Radioactivity, estimated that the meltdowns and explosions released 18,000 terabecquerel (TBq) of caesium 137 (equivalent to roughly 5600 g), mostly into the Pacific Ocean.
 He also estimated that two years after the accident, the stricken plant was still releasing 30 gigabecquerel (30 GBq, or approximately 0.8 curie equivalent to roughly 9 mg) of caesium 137 and the same amount (in terms of activity, not in terms of mass – the mass of ^{90}Sr amounts to roughly 5.8 mg) of strontium 90 into the ocean daily.
 For comparison, the LD50 of Caesium-137 in mice (through acute radiation syndrome) has been reported at 245 μg/kg body weight whereas experiments in the 1970s yielded a lethal dose in dogs of 44 μg/kg body weight.
 In a 70 kg adult human, this would imply doses of 17 mg and 3 mg respectively.
 In September 2013, it was reported that the level of strontium-90 detected in a drainage ditch located near a water storage tank, from which around 300 of water was found to have leaked, was believed to have exceeded the threshold set by the government.
 Efforts to control the flow of contaminated water have included trying to isolate the plant behind a 30 m, 1.5 km ice wall of frozen soil, which has had limited success.